Vorticode/solarite/docs/index.md

 #### Attribute Name Conversion

-Since HTML attributes are case-insensitive, Solarite automatically converts dash-case (kebab-case) attribute names to camelCase when passing them to components.
-For example, the `font-size` attribute becomes the `fontSize` argument in the component constructor and render method.
+Since HTML attributes are case-insensitive, Solarite automatically converts dash-case (kebab-case) attribute names to camelCase when passing them to component constructors.
+For example, the `font-size` attribute becomes the `fontSize` property of  the component constructor and render methods first argument.

 #### Component Rendering Hierarchy

-When you call `render()` on a parent component:
+When calling `render()` on a parent component:

 1. The parent component renders its template
 2. For each child component in the template, Solarite calls that child's `render()` method